Already booked? Sign in or create an account

 Similar to ports of call like Portofino and Cinque Terre, La Spezia, and others, Santa Margherita is a coastal Italian dream just waiting for you to explore.
 Admire its sloping hillsides and olive trees in the near distance.
 Watch as fishermen pull their catches straight from the Ligurian sea onto your plate.
 Less flashy than Portofino but no less glamorous, Santa Margherita is a can’t-miss destination that embodies everything that coastal Italy is loved for.

 On Italy cruises, unique shore excursions make it easy to pick your perfect itinerary and maximize your time in port.
 You can also fly solo for the day if you want, drinking bellinis and eating pizza underneath an umbrella in the piazza.
-However you choose, Santa Margherita offers diving, swimming, and plenty of lounging available to make the dream of modern luxury ever so approachable.

 History buffs looking to experience Italy’s historic and religious significance to the Catholic church will love an afternoon at the Basilica di Santa Margherita d'Antiochia, which was built in the Baroque style of the time.
 It’s an impressive, intimidating structure known for its ornate art features and pipe organ.